Heroes Chronicles: Plot

 The first chapter, Warlords of the Wasteland, covers Tarnum's origin story as a barbarian king revolting against the Bracaduun wizards who dominate his people, hundreds of years before Heroes of Might and Magic III.
 While he is victorious, Tarnum enslaves the Mudlanders to do so, and his paranoia leads him to slaughter many innocents, even those who followed him.
 He is ultimately brought down by Sir Rion Gryphonheart, who becomes the first king of Erathia, but the Ancestors judge Tarnum unworthy of Paradise.

 In the second chapter, Conquest of the Underworld, set decades later, Rion's soul is stolen from Paradise, and so the Ancestors punish Tarnum by resurrecting him, making him immortal, and sending him on a quest to retrieve Rion from the Underworld.
 Tarnum adopts the mantle of a knight as he aids Rion's daughter Queen Allison (whose mother was secretly one of Tarnum's long-lost sisters) in this venture, and in the end rescues her.

-In the third chapter, Master of the Elements, the 10,000 year truce between the four Elemental Lords expires and Tarnum is sent to confront them in the elemental planes to prevent them from using the mortal world as a battlefield and destroying it in the process.
+In the third chapter, Masters of the Elements, the 10,000 year truce between the four Elemental Lords expires and Tarnum is sent to confront them in the elemental planes to prevent them from using the mortal world as a battlefield and destroying it in the process.
 In order to face the elementals, Tarnum must work with the wizards of Bracada led by Gavin Magnus and eventually become a wizard, despite his hatred of the craft.
 He fights the elemental lords on their home planes, pursues and defeats them back in Antagarich, and promptly abandons wizardry.

 In the fourth chapter, Clash of the Dragons (set after Heroes of Might and Magic III: Armageddon's Blade), having spent 20 years living among the rangers of AvLee, Tarnum aids them against the dragon queen Mutare, who now leads the forces of Nighon.
 He grows frustrated with his immortality, but develops a kinship with the long-lived dragons of AvLee.